 Madison, Wisconsin provides numerous location options for engagement photo sessions.
 There are tons of parks, the city is sandwiched between two lakes (you can’t beat that!), and the downtown is very walkable.
 I love the diversity that this city offers for shooting locations.
 Whether you are looking for a nature setting, a “classic Madison session” (such as the Wisconsin State Capitol & Memorial Union Terrace), or something more urban (perhaps Willy Street area), you can’t go wrong!
 Today, I wanted to share 10 of my favorite Madison, WI engagement photography locations.
 This list is definitely not exhaustive, but I hope it helps you as you prepare for your engagement portraits.

 I’m not sure what kind of list this would be if it didn’t include the Madison State Capitol building.
 The beautiful architecture allows for creativity, and I love a clean, white backdrop.
-While this might be the most “generic” Madison location, with how often they change out the flowers surrounding the building, there is always a slightly different look. 🙂

 This location is great for both UW-Madison grads who love their campus, and for couples looking for bright colors, unique architecture, sailboats, and docks.
 Nearby, there are numerous other great spots for photos such as in front of the Wisconsin Historical Society, the lakeshore path, and the beginning of State Street.